snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 ## The Promotion Process

 As we mentioned before, the promotion process is what builds and guarantees the artifacts are published at the right time.
+Also, we mentioned that each build configuration in our TeamCity projects executes `npmBuildWrapper.sh` under the hood.